D3athGr1p/learn-tutorials/near/cross-contract-calls.md

 This is a simple example of a contract that calls another contract, but this opens up a lot of opportunities.
 Now, see if you can figure out how to build the frontend by checking out our [other tutorials](https://docs.near.org/docs/roles/developer/tutorials/introduction) and modifying `src/main.js` and `src/index.html`.

 You're ready to cross as many contracts as you want!
 Happy coding! 🚀

-If you had any difficulties following this tutorial or simply want to discuss NEAR tech with us you can [**join our community today**](https://figment.io/devchat)!